 if an appeal against dismissal is upheld, the employee will be paid in full for the period from the date of dismissal and continuity of service will be preserved.

 the appeal panel’s decision is final.

+Should there be an opportunity to ask questions about new information?)